vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 No; vSphere Trust Authority requires a Standard Key Provider (KMS).

+### If I use vSAN with Native Key Provider, can I host vCenter on the vSAN datastore?

+Yes, you can use vCenter on the vSAN datastore.
+Because the Native Key Provider decryption data is stored in the ESX encrypted configuration on all the hosts, the hosts can open the vSAN datastore without vCenter being operational.
+There is no dependency loop.

 ### How many hosts can use Native Key Provider?
 Are there scalability limits?

 Native Key Provider has the same virtual machine scalability maximums as vSphere.
 See the [VMware Configuration Maximum tool](https://configmax.broadcom.com/).